danmejiavera/danmejiavera/README.md

 - 👀 I’m interested in everything cfml, javascript, commandbox, powershell, angular nx workspaces, neovim and psomas.
 - 🌱 I’m currently learning how to manage a team.
 - 💞️ I’m looking to collaborate on open source cfml projects.
-- 📫 How to reach me: danmejia@live.com
+- 📫 How to reach me: danmejia@live.com and checkout my previous github account @webmandman https://github.com/webmandman

 <!---
 danmejiavera/danmejiavera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.